-Express Pass is the standard level option and allows guests to skip the line one time per attraction.
-Passes start at $59.99 per adult plus tax per day for one park, an upgrade to two parks (Universal Studios Florida and Islands of Adventure) starts at $69.99 per adult plus tax per day.
+Express Pass – guests skip the standby line one time per attraction.
+Passes start at $89.99 per adult plus tax per day for one park, and an upgrade to two parks (Universal Studios Florida and Islands of Adventure) starts at $99.99 per adult plus tax per day.

-Express Pass Unlimted lets guests skip the standby line an unlimited amount of times.
-Prices start at $84.99 per adult plus tax per day for one park or $89.99 per adult plus tax per day for two parks.
+Express Pass Unlimted – guests skip the standby line an unlimited amount of times.
+Prices start at $99.99 per adult plus tax per day for one park or $129.99 per adult plus tax per day for two parks.

 Express Pass Plus is like the standard Express Pass but is only valid for Volcano Bay.
 Prices start at $39.99 per adult plus tax per day.
 No multi-park options are available.

 Two-park, Express Pass Unlimited passes are included with stays at Universal’s Premier hotels: Portofino Bay, Hard Rock, and Royal Pacific.
 These passes are good for each day of your stay, including check-in and check-out days.
 Complimentary Express Pass Unlimited is not valid for Volcano Bay.